FerruccioG/sigma-aetl-contract-first-architecture/architecture/failure_model.md

+## 🧱 Failure as a First-Class Concept

-Why failures are first-class
+- ❓ Why failures are first-class

-Why FALSE ≠ logs
+- 🚫 Why FALSE ≠ logs

-Why failure data is persisted and indexed
+- 🗄️ Why failure data is persisted and indexed